Ulipristal

 Drug Interactions

-• Hormonal Contraceptives: Their progestogen content can counteract Ulipristal's effects.
-After emergency contraception, use barrier methods until the next period.
+• Hormonal Contraceptives: Ulipristal may reduce the contraceptive effect of progestin-containing hormonal contraceptives.
+After emergency contraception, use a barrier method until the next menstrual period.

 FAQ

-No, Ulipristal is for emergency contraception only and should not be used as a routine birth control method.
-It does not protect against STIs.
+No, it's an emergency measure only and does not protect against STIs.

 Products containing Ulipristal are available through trusted online pharmacies.
 You can browse Ulipristal-based medications at ShipperVIP or Medicenter.